arash-mazidi/SearchRepo/README.md

 2- Open the project in Eclipse IDE

-3- There is a lib folder in the project that contains libraries that are needed to run this tool.
-You can import all libraries in the classpath of the project.
-We tested the SearchRepo on the Eclipse IDE.

-4- Set up the config.json file (It is explained in the previous sections).
+3- Set up the config.json file (It is explained in the previous sections).

-5- Run the SearchRepo by running the SearchRepositories/main/src/Search/searchRepo.java.
+4- Run the SearchRepo by running the SearchRepositories/main/src/Search/searchRepo.java.